jamesawebb/homeassistant/README.md

 - Visual code
 - Portainer
-- Pi-hole (set an override for famidamily.duckdns.org in the config)
+- Pi-hole (set an override for `famidamily.duckdns.org` domain in the config)
 - InfluxDB

 ## Third-part Repositories